mickfuzz/phd4/_posts/thesis_chapters/2025-6-4-Methodology.md

 ### Authentic and Ecological Orientation

-The research was embedded in a real-world, non-formal educational context shaped by home education practices, local community logistics, and varied participant demographics.

-This ecological embeddedness shaped recruitment, session scheduling, and the kinds of learning interactions that were possible.
+To produce findings are contextually valid and socially relevant, pedagogical interventions too place within a real-world CGD&P learning programme in a non-formal educational context shaped by home education practices, local community logistics, and varied participant demographics.
+This ecological embeddedness shaped recruitment, session scheduling, and the kinds of learning interactions that were possible (covered in a following section).
 These factors also brought an authenticity that aligns with ecosystem models of learning design [@barnett_ecosystem_2019]  where value is created through contextually relevant pedagogical engagement.

 ### Researcher–Facilitator Dual Role